Rhodiola for Anxiety

 Rhodiola is an adaptogen, helping the body handle stress better.
 Research shows Rhodiola can prevent chronic stress and its complications [4].
 It also helps regulate cortisol levels, the primary stress hormone.

-One study found that using a Rhodiola Rosea supplement reduced anxiety and cortisol levels in sedentary people doing short, high-intensity exercise [5].
+One study found that using Rhodiola Rosea reduced cortisol levels and stress in sedentary people doing short, high-intensity exercise [5].

 Reducing Depression